gitBugD/GML_RespiratoryDiseases/COPD/report.md

 ### Conclusion

-Because XGBoost seems to love biased variables, we looked at the values of t2m and others temperatures variables, and we saw that these values have too much precision.
+Because XGBoost seems to love biased variables, we looked at the values of t2m and others temperatures variables, and we saw that these values have a lot of precision.
 For exemple, one of them is `298.236619`.
 Six digits after comma is useless.
 We will round them at one value after comma to follow the meteorological standard.
 We will also delete `d2m` and `skt` because they have a correlation of almost 1 with `t2m`.
+The correlation is logic they all are temperature measurement and having 3 times the same col gives just overfitting.

 ## Modifying temperatures